To Post, Send To Moneysal@comcast.net. View "MORE" Tab For Information

 Problem: There's not one federal transfer tax system, but two.
 The second is

-called the Generation Skipping Transfer Tax.
+Transfer Tax.
 Lack of awareness of the GSTT (a

 55% tax on any generation skipping transfer) may dramatically reduce the